Hull Lawn Edging Services

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging adjacent to sidewalks or curbing must comply with ADA standards, ensuring flush transitions and accessible curb ramps.
-Coordinate with the Building Department, Planning Board, and Engineering Department for infrastructure improvements and drainage integration.
+Lawn edging projects adjacent to sidewalks or curbing must integrate with municipal infrastructure and comply with ADA accessibility standards, including flush transitions and curb ramps.
+Coordinate with the Building Department and Planning Board for oversight and with the Engineering Department for drainage integration.
 Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
-For projects impacting traffic, coordinate with the Police Department for control measures.
-All work must meet municipal engineering standards and be documented for inspection and approval, with a certificate of completion issued upon satisfactory review.
+For traffic control, coordinate with:

 Hull Building Department